pncnmnp/roger/README.md

 ./target/debug/atc
 ```

-This runs the ATC commands.
+This is used to enter the ATC commands.

 On the next pane, run the simulator window using the command: